Jfri3ss/Swift-Code/README.md

 ## Projects Included

-1. **Caesar's Cipher**: The Caesar cipher functions by substituting each letter in the plaintext with another letter situated a consistent number of positions along the alphabet.
+1. **Caesar's Cipher**: The Caesar cipher functions by substituting each letter in the plaintext with another letter in a consistent number of positions along the alphabet.
    - Features:
      - Loops through the alphabet, replaces the letters in a message and shifts down three letters from the original letter.
      - Encrypts and decrypts messages from a String input.
    - Caesar's Cipher was made and run in CodeCademy!

-2. **Project Name 2**: Brief description of what the project does and its significance.
+2. **Magic 8-Ball.swift**: Uses Swift switch statement conditionals and the Swift random number function to generate responses randomly, like a Magic-8 Ball.
    - Features:
-     - Feature 1
+     - Ask the Magic-8 Ball a question via string input in the code
-     - Feature 2
+     - See the responses generated each time you run the program and ask a question.
-   - Screenshots or GIFs (if applicable)
+   - The Magic-8 ball code was made and ran in Codecademy!

-3. *(Add more projects as necessary)*
+3. *The remaining projects are to be added soon!*

 ## Getting Started